-- That there is one God, eternally existent in three persons: Father, Son, and Holy Spirit
+- There is one God, eternally existent in three persons: Father, Son, and Holy Spirit.

-- The Bible is the inspired, the only infallible, authoritative Word of God
+- The Bible is the only inspired, infallible, and authoritative Word of God.

-- In the deity of the Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His death on the cross, His burial and resurrection, in His ascension to the right hand of the Father in Heaven, and His personal return in power and glory to judge the living and the dead
+- In the deity of the Lord Jesus Christ, His virgin birth, His sinless life, His miracles, His death on the cross, His burial and resurrection, His ascension to the right hand of the Father in Heaven, and in His promise to return in power and glory to judge the living and the dead.

-- In the saving grace of God through our faith in His Son Jesus Christ and confession of our sins
+- In the saving grace of God through our faith in His Son Jesus Christ and the confession of our sins.

 ROTOM Fellowship (International)